handsupmin/json-tapose/SPEC.md

 - `DiffLine`: Represents a line in the diff view with all necessary metadata
 - `ProcessedDiffLines`: Contains processed lines ready for rendering

+## Development Requirements

+### Code Standards

+- Follow Toss Frontend Rules for code structure and patterns
+- Component abstraction for reusable UI elements
+- Naming patterns for consistent code organization
+- Magic numbers should be replaced with named constants
+- Complex boolean expressions should use named variables for clarity

+### English-Only Policy

+All project code and documentation must be written in English:

+- Source code (variable names, function names, class names)
+- Comments and JSDoc documentation
+- Commit messages and pull request descriptions
+- Issue descriptions and discussions
+- All specification and documentation files

+This maintains consistency and ensures global collaboration.
+Non-English should only appear in content intended for localization.

 ## Technical Requirements

 - React 19 with TypeScript for type safety